Medical glove: Sizing

 Generally speaking, examination gloves are sized in XS, S, M and L. Some brands may offer size XL.
 Surgical gloves are usually sized more precisely since they are worn for a much longer period of time and require exceptional dexterity.
 The sizing of surgical gloves are based on the measured circumference around the palm (excluding the thumb) in inches, at a level slightly above the thumb's sewn.
 Typical sizing ranges from 5.5 to 9.0 at an increment of 0.5.
 Some brands may also offer size 5.0.
 First-time users of surgical gloves may take some time to find the right size and brand that suit their hand geometry the most.

 People with a thicker palm may need a size larger than the measurement and vice versa.
-Sizing should be one of the first thing to look for.
+Sizing should be one of the first things to look for.
 Dexterity is essential for every worker and wearing the wrong size of glove can have a huge impact on someone's work.
 Wearing the right size of glove can also increase comfort, which can influence workers to wear their assigned PPE.
 Research on a group of American surgeons found that the most common surgical glove size for men is 7.0, followed by 6.5; and for women 6.0 followed by 5.5.